Financial Aid FAQ

 What is the deadline?

-The financial aid priority deadline for Leeward Community College is March 1, 2014.
+The financial aid priority deadline for Leeward Community College is March 2, 2015 for the 2015-2016 academic year and was March 1, 2014 for the 2014-2015 academic year.
 The Financial Aid Office continues to process applications until funds are depleted and until the end of the academic year.

 When are applications available?